dpck/depack/README.md

 ```
 ```
 Exit code 1
-example/commonjs/index.js:2: ERROR - Requested module does not have an export "default". import commonJs from './common-js'
+example/commonjs/index.js:2: ERROR - [JSC_DOES_NOT_HAVE_EXPORT] Requested module does not have an export "default". import commonJs from './common-js'
 ^